maxray/maxray.github.io/_posts/2021-12-11-covid-comes-a-knocking.markdown

 #### Monday 13th - Day 3

 Managed to make myself presentable for the daily Zoom meeting and like yesterday feel a bit like a flickering lamp - fine one minute, super tired the next.
+One thing I have noted is my perception of time is off.
+I thought it would feel slowed down but somehow you glance at the clock and it is 2pm not lunchtime as you thought.
+Some of this may be due to a reduced appetite perhaps.

 Kids settling into home schooling reluctantly and wife is still the worst of us, coughing, blurry vision and generally a bit confused.